Estate planning in a low-interest-rate environment

-Low interest rates provide an opportunity to transfer wealth with little or no gift tax cost
+Low interest rates may provide an opportunity to transfer wealth with little or no gift tax cost.

 Consider estate planning opportunities now, while rates are low

-The techniques described below enable senior family members (lenders) to (i) “freeze” the value of the assets that they lend for estate tax purposes and (ii) pass the asset’s appreciation to junior family members or trusts for their benefit (borrowers).
-This planning could be especially beneficial for an individual who has already used up his or her exemption from gift tax since, if structured properly, the transaction can be accomplished gift-tax-free.
+The techniques described below enable senior family members (lenders) to (i) “freeze” the value of the assets that they lend, which would generally be included in their estates for estate tax purposes, and (ii) pass the asset’s appreciation to junior family members or trusts for their benefit (borrowers).
+This planning could be especially beneficial for an individual who has already used up his or her gift tax exemption since, if structured properly, the transaction can be accomplished gift-tax-free.

-In recent years, Congress has proposed legislation to diminish or, in certain cases, eliminate the benefits of some of these strategies.
+In the past, Congress had proposed legislation to diminish or, in certain cases, eliminate the benefits of some of these strategies.
 In addition, as interest rates rise, the benefit of these strategies is reduced.
-As a result, many individuals may want to capitalize on these opportunities while interest rates are low should future legislation or interest rate changes make them less economical.
+As a result, you may want to capitalize on these opportunities while interest rates are low should future legislation or interest rate changes make them less economical.

 The simplest way for an individual to plan around low interest rates is to make a cash loan to the person whom he or she wishes to benefit.
 The loan should be documented with a note, which can provide for interest-only payments for a term of years (which generally will be taxable to the lender, and may be deductible by the borrower) and a balloon payment upon maturity; the borrower should be creditworthy.